MicrosoftDocs/entra-powershell-docs/docs/conceptual/get-started-entraps.md

 ## Sign in

+Each cmdlet in Microsoft Entra PowerShell is protected by one or more permission scopes.
+To use Microsoft Entra PowerShell, the user logging in must consent to the required permission scopes for the cmdlet you plan to use.
 Microsoft Entra PowerShell supports two types of authentication: _delegated access_, and _app-only access_.
-To use Microsoft Entra PowerShell, you need to authenticate to access Microsoft Entra resources.
+You specify the permissions in the `Connect-Entra` cmdlet.
 Sign in with an admin account of your tenant, if prompted.

 ```powershell
 Connect-Entra -Scopes 'User.Read.All'